-Other fiscal regimes, such as those involving production sharing contracts, should be adequately explained with appropriate allocations made to various elassescategories of proved reserves and to probable reserves.
+Other fiscal regimes, such as those involving production sharing contracts, should be adequately explained with appropriate allocations made to various categories of proved reserves and to probable reserves.

-(4) Supplementary Disclosure of Future Net Revenue Using Constant Prices and Costs - Form 51-101F1 gives reporting issuers the option of disclosing future net revenue, together with associated estimates of reserves or resources other than reserves, determinedcalculated using constant prices and costs.
+Costs - Form 51-101F1 gives reporting issuers the option of disclosing future net revenue, together with associated estimates of reserves or resources other than reserves, calculated using constant prices and costs.
 Constant prices and costs are assumed not to change throughout the life of a property, except to the extent of certain fixed or presently determinable future prices or costs to which the reporting issuer is legally bound by a contractual or other obligation to supply a physical product (including those for an extension period of a contract that is likely to be extended).